oxysoft/stable-diffusion-webui/README.md

 Each plugin clearly announces its functions and parameters, so one generic UI drawer code to render them all.
 The in/out parameters allow to create node UI to chain plugin jobs, a list macro, scripting logic, etc.

-# **Coding Practices**

-- **KISS:** The backend abids KISS, whole thing can be read and understood in under in an hour.
-As few moving parts as possible.
-- **Survivor:** Avoid crashing as much as possible, we should try to keep the backend core running when maxing out VRAM.
-We can maybe run plugins on a separate process so the backend can keep running even if a plugin results in OOM.
-- **Orthogonal:** Avoid global states as much as possible, emphasis on locality.
-- **Unit Testing:** not planned for the first releases but a test suite could be useful.

-_Formating:_
-- 4 spaces indent
-- Prefer Pathlib Path over filename strings

-_Contributions:_
+## Contributions:

+Contribution points for anyone who'd like to help.

 - Interactive Shell: it would be cool to embed an interactive CLI interface into the server to use it without a UI, idk how to do this with flask though. (just using app.run() to launch it)
 - Plugins: We already 'have' a bunch of plugins courtesy of AUTOMATIC1111, mainly upscalers.
 The code still needs to be ported for each of them.
+Then after that we can try to implement new ones.
 - UI: we don't have a UI yet, I will write one in Dear ImGUI as soon as SD plugin is usable.
 - Authentication: session system to connect with a passwords, ssh, etc. no sharing without this obviously.
 - Plugin Shell Script: